zencart/documentation/content/user/admin/sideboxes.md

 You can turn sideboxes off on a per page basis by modifying your template.
 See [suppressing sidebox display](/user/sideboxes/suppressing_sidebox_display/) for details.

 You can also [turn off the left and right columns](/user/template/left_right_columns) where sideboxes display.

+The number of entries shown in each sidebox is sometimes controlled using settings from [Admin > Configuration > Maximum Values](/user/admin_pages/configuration/configuration_maximumvalues/).

+For example:

+- The number of Special Products displayed is controlled by MAX_RANDOM_SELECT_SPECIALS.
+- The number of Featured Products displayed is controlled by MAX_RANDOM_SELECT_FEATURED_PRODUCTS.
+- The number of Reviews displayed is controlled by MAX_RANDOM_SELECT_REVIEWS.